-Applicants must submit an official secondary school transcript with proof of high school graduation only if the student has fewer than 24 transferable units.
+Applicants with fewer than 24 transferable units must submit an official secondary school transcript with proof of high school graduation.
 The General Education Development (GED) diploma or state-approved high school graduation equivalency may be substituted for the high school diploma.
 Applicants with an AA degree, but without a secondary school diploma or equivalent, may also be considered for admission.

-An on-campus interview with an admission counselor is recommended as an opportunity for the College to become acquainted with the applicant and to acquaint the applicant as thoroughly as possible with Mills.
-Students living 50 miles or more from campus may request an interview with an Alumna Admission Representative (AAR) in her area.
+An admission interview with an admission counselor is recommended as an opportunity for the College to become acquainted with the applicant and to acquaint the applicant as thoroughly as possible with Mills.
+Interviews are available on campus or through Skype or FaceTime.
+Applicants may also request an unofficial Credit Transfer Evaluation appointment.

-Students considering Mills are always welcome to visit the campus.
-Arrangements for an interview, tour, class visits, and, if desired, overnight accommodations in a residence hall, can be made by writing or calling the Office of Undergraduate Admission.
-Overnight visits are arranged Monday through Thursday when classes are in session.
-Special visiting programs are held throughout the academic year.
-Contact the Office of Undergraduate Admission for dates and times.
+We highly encourage students considering Mills to visit the campus.
+Arrangements for a tour and information session, or class visits, and, if desired, an overnight accommodation in a residence hall, can be made by contacting the Office of Undergraduate Admissions.
+In addition, special visit programs are held throughout the academic year.
+Contact the Office of Undergraduate Admissions for more information.

 510.430.2135 (for international or local students)